renuo/applications-setup-guide/ci.md

 ### TSD / TypeScript Typings

-The typings are loaded directly from GitHub.
-Unfortunately, GitHub has a rate limit.
-To overcome this, do the following:
+The typings are checked in with the project.

 1. Go to https://github.com/settings/tokens and generate a new token without any permissions
 2. ```gem install travis```